CRM Design: 7 Best Practices

 An example of an onboarding we designed for a CRM-like product | See case study

-This is why onboarding should be in focus for the whole design process.
+This is why onboarding should be in focus for the whole CRM design process.
 Once users get in, and they’re happy, they will commit long-term.

-In our experience, we’ve split onboarding into three major sections: migration, sandbox and customization.
+In our experience, we’ve split onboarding into three major sections: migration, sandbox, and customization.
 Let’s cover all three aspects.

-Frictionless Migration
+Frictionless Migration into New CRM Systems

 CRMs are only as good as the data they hold.
 Users can’t experience the full value of your CRM until their customer data is in place.
 Depending on the business, users might be transitioning from:

-• another CRM
+• another CRM system

 • a spreadsheet